Get

 Canine atopic dermatitis (CAD) and food allergy warrant special mention as paw chewing is a common sign of these conditions.
 CAD is an allergy to environmental allergens such as house dust mites and pollen.
 Food allergies are not as common as you might think, but reactions to chicken, beef, and dairy, most frequently cause the issue.
 For dogs suffering from skin allergies, the paws are usually only one of the areas affected.
 The underside of the body, armpits, around the back end and the ears are also often affected by inflammation and itchiness.
 Dogs with a food allergy may also suffer from gastrointestinal signs such as diarrhea.

 Remedy: Unfortunately, a definitive test doesn’t exist for allergies.
-Instead, your vet will consider your dog’s medical history and will check for, and rule out, other skin conditions that may present with similar signs like parasites and infections.
+Instead, a vet will consider your dog’s medical history and will check for, and rule out, other skin conditions that may present with similar signs like parasites and infections.
 They may recommend an elimination diet if they are suspicious of a food allergy.
 This process may take a while, but once you figure it out, your dog won’t be uncomfortable anymore.

 4. Infections